fmooraby/Shapefile2Excel/README.md

 # Shapefile2Excel
-Python tool to import Ersi Shapefile as Shapes into Excel.
+Python and vba tool to import Ersi Shapefile as Shapes into Excel.

+# Requirement
+1) MS Excel
+2) Anaconda Python 3.8

+# Initial Instructions:
+   # In Excel Spreadsheet (attached)
+1) In Main, Cell B2, Enter location of where batch file (of this package) is saved
+2) In Main, Cell B3, Enter location of where python script (part of this package) is saved

+   # In Command Batch file (python_script.bat, attached)
+1) Replace "[ROOT FOLDER FOR ANACONDA]" with location where python Anaconda is installed

    Copyright 2021 Rahman Mohamud Faisal MOORABY
    Licensed under the Apache License, Version 2.0 (the "License");